ed-kung/CSUN-Econ-310/index.md

 ### Lectures

-- Section 01: TuTh 10:00am - 11:15am @ Bookstein 1123
+- Section 01: MW 10:00am - 11:15am @ Bookstein 1123
-- Section 02: TuTh 1:00pm - 2:15pm @ Bookstein 1123
+- Section 02: MW 11:30am - 12:45 pm @ Bookstein 1131

 ### Office Hours

-- TuTh 11:20am - 12:20pm @ Bookstein 4252
+- MW 12:50pm - 1:5pm @ Bookstein 4252

 ### Course Organization

-This course meets for 2.5 hours a week, in-person.
-Attendance is checked and required.
+This course meets for two 75 minute lectures a week, in person.

 ### Grading

-- **Attendance (10%)**

-    Attendance in this class will be checked.
-Everyone starts with full credit (10 pts).
-You can miss two classes for any reason, without penalty.
-Every subsequent absence will deduct 1 pt from your attendance score, to a minimum of zero.

-- **Professionalism (10%)**

-	I am generally very lenient and flexible with students who are showing effort.
-However, if you act unprofessionally, I will not hesitate to call you out on it.
-Examples of unprofessional behavior include: repeated tardiness, lazy effort on assignments, not paying attention in class, and leaving the class early without notifying me beforehand.
-Everyone starts with full credit for professionalism (10 pts), but points may be deducted for unprofessional behavior.
+- **Participation (15%) **

+    You are expected to participate in class.
+You earn participation credit for answering questions, asking questions about the lecture, or offering thoughts and opinions when asked.

+	- Each student can earn a maximum of 1 participation credit per lecture.
+	- The first 3 participation credits during the semester are worth 5% of the final grade each.
+	- Participation credits after the first 3 are worth 1% extra credit each, up to a maximum of 5.

+	You are encouraged to participate regardless of whether you need additional credits.

+- **In-class Assignments (15%) **

+    There will be occasional in-class assignments, both announced and unannounced.
+These could be pop-quizzes, surveys, or other kinds of assignments.
+If you are absent during an in-class assignment, you will receive a 0 for the assignment if your absence was unexcused, and you will be excused from the assignment if your absence was excused.
+(See [late and missing assignment policy](#additional-course-policies-and-resources) below).

-- **Homework Assignments (25%)**
+- **Homework Assignments (0%) **

-    Weekly homework assignments will generally consist of a problem set, to be submitted in a greenbook or on stapled sheets of paper.
-Students can elect to work in groups of up to 3 on homework assignments.
-If you work in a group, your group only has to make one submission for the whole group.
-For each problem set, only a randomly selected set of questions will be graded.
+    Each week, a problem set will be assigned.
+These are for your own review, and will not be collected or graded.
+However, the questions they contain are very similar to test questions, and thus you should use these assignments as a barometer for your learning.

-- **Writing Assignments (15%)**
+- **Writing Assignments (20%) **

 	There will occassionally be a writing assignment, usually consisting of a short essay of about 500-800 words.
 These assignments must be completed on Packback, an online platform for AI-assisted writing assignments.

-- **Midterm Exams (20%)**
+- **Midterm Exams (30%) **

-	There will be two midterm exams, each worth 10% of your grade.
+    There will be two midterm exams, each worth 15% of your grade.
 These will be multiple choice, in-person exams.

-- **Final Exam (20%)**
+- **Final Exam (20%) **

     The final exam will be worth 20% of your grade.
 It will be a multiple choice, in-person exam.

 - **Grading Scale**